 Optional: Specify a site or organization.

 Specify the model name and a description.
 The models name must have previously been linked or uploaded and appear in the Manage Models table.
 Only models that match the selected site and organization are displayed.

+If the model is a multi-file model uploaded as a .zip file (See 2.4 Working with multi-file models), Select the compressed options and enter the root file name

 Click OK.